09:00 Registration (with Coffee & Tea)

 From birth to disease: cell-extrinsic microenvironmental regulation of brain cell fate

-Advances in neurodevelopmental ressearch and associated disorders
+Advances in neurodevelopmental research and associated disorders

 Pollutants2.0: Unraveling the sensing and signaling power of environmental stressors